magicoli/wrap/ROADMAP.md

     - Daily digest when processing is complete
     - Weekly project summaries
     - Custom notification triggers (e.g., when specific folders are updated)

+### Trombinoscope
+- [ ] multiple print formats (grid, list, with or without comedian/video details)
+- [ ] print putton on each page with media content
+- [ ] exclude site header, footer and navigation from print

 ### User-submitted videos
 Allow external users to submit videos for a project (on invite/open).